What is the main purpose of third-party liability?

-It’s common for injuries not to reveal themselves until days or even weeks after a car accident.
+It’s not uncommon for injuries to reveal themselves days or even weeks after a car accident.
 For some injury sufferers, it can be difficult to determine cause and effect of injury symptoms to the neck and back if they don’t surface until days after an accident.
-For anyone recently injured in a car accident, if you begin to experience any of the following injury symptoms, you need to seek medical attention to ensure your injuries are treated and to avoid to the risk of the injuries becoming more serious.
+For anyone recently injured in a car accident, if you begin to experience any of the following injury symptoms, you need to seek immediate medical attention to ensure your injuries are treated and to avoid the risk of the injuries becoming more serious.

 Neck Injuries – Whiplash Trauma

 Whiplash trauma is one of the most common neck injuries following an accident.
 Continue reading

 After the initial treatment of any injuries sustained, the first concern most people have following a collision is dealing with the damage done to their vehicle.
 This will involve obtaining funding for any necessary repairs or, if the vehicle is written off, receiving a lump sum payout for the value of the vehicle.

 If you have collision coverage on your vehicle, your insurer will be able to assist you.
 If you are at fault for the accident, they will pay for your property damage, less your deductible.
 If another party is at fault, and that party has insurance, your insurer will usually pay for the damage to your vehicle less your deductible (although your insurer will likely waive the deductible if liability for the accident is not in dispute) and recover that amount from the at fault driver’s insurer.
 Continue reading

 A minor motor vehicle collision can be a traumatic event.
 The following are some helpful hints about what to do if you are involved in a collision:

 Information You Will Need